WDUZ: WDUZ-FM history

-Programming on the 107.5 FM frequency dates back to as far as 1993, when it was a beautiful music/easy listening station under the WEZR call letters.
+Programming on the 107.5 FM frequency dates back to as far as February 1993, when it was a beautiful music/easy listening station under the callsign WEZR.
 Around the mid-1990s, the format changed to smooth jazz while still under the WEZR call sign.
 Cumulus Broadcasting purchased the station in March 1998 and immediately dropped the jazz format.
-After a weekend of stunting with Orson Welles' "The War of the Worlds" (mixed in with Elton John's "Rocket Man"), WEZR became "The Planet 107-5," a mix of adult contemporary and eclectic rock.
+After a weekend of stunting with Orson Welles' "The War of the Worlds" (mixed in with Elton John's "Rocket Man"), WEZR became "The Planet 107-5," a mix of adult contemporary and eclectic rock, on March 23.

 "The Planet" format lasted only one year.
 On April 1, 1999, Cumulus flipped WEZR (and its country music sister station in Appleton, 96.9 FM WUSW) to a modern rock simulcast as "97 and 107 The Fox."
-With that format flip, 107.5 would take the call letters WXWX (while WUSW changed to WWWX).
+With that format flip, 107.5 would take the callsign WXWX (while WUSW changed to WWWX).

 The "Fox" simulcast lasted until October 2003, when Cumulus began simulcasting WDUZ's sports talk programming on 107.5.
 (WWWX would continue as a stand-alone rock station serving the Fox Cities area.)